skienzmatishun/rippreport/content/p/fairhope-state-of-the-city/index.md

 - wonderful-wednesday
 authors:
 - admin
-alttags: Circular city seal for Fairhope, Alabama with curved text and a central graphic of a sun, flying bird, and three sailboats
+alttags: Circular city seal for Fairhope with curved text and a central graphic of a sun, flying bird, and three sailboats
 related_articles:
 - slug: off-the-rails